nystudio107/craft-autocomplete/README.md

 # Autocomplete for Craft CMS 3.x

-Provides Twig template IDE autocompletion for Craft CMS and plugin/module variables.
+Provides Twig template IDE autocompletion for Craft CMS and plugin/module variables and element types.

 Works with PhpStorm provided the [Symfony Support plugin](https://plugins.jetbrains.com/plugin/7219-symfony-plugin ) is installed.
 VSCode currently does not support intellisense for Twig extensions.

-> While Craft [3.7.8](https://github.com/craftcms/cms/blob/develop/CHANGELOG.md#378---2021-08-06) added autocompletion for Craft’s global Twig variables, this does not include autocompletion for plugins and modules that provide their own variables.
+> While Craft [3.7.8](https://github.com/craftcms/cms/blob/develop/CHANGELOG.md#378---2021-08-06) added autocompletion for Craft’s global Twig variables, this does not include autocompletion for plugins and modules that provide their own variables or element types.

 ![demo](https://user-images.githubusercontent.com/57572400/126911028-7d7d06dd-c60f-42b9-ae42-95d5f078a229.gif)